Pflyg/pflyg.github.io/Penplotter.js/doc/README.md

    - Returns a new Polygon which is the union of the current Polygon and Polygon `b`
  - `intersect (Polygon b)`
    - Returns a new Polygon which is the intersection of the current Polygon and Polygon `b`
+ - `containsPoint (Point p)`
+   - Tests and returns whether Point p is contained in the polygon.
+Points lying on the edges are thought of as being in the polygon
+ - `clipLine (Point from, Point to)`
+   - Returns an array of Line objects clipped by the polygon
  - `diff (Polygon b)`
    - Returns a new Polygon which is the current Polygon minus Polygon `b`
  - `forEachLine (Function func)`